craftercms/docs/source/reference/modules/studio/configuration/user-interface-configuration.rst

    *PathNavigatorTree widget*

 The ``PathNavigator`` sidebar widget shows elements (children) of a level and allows filtering/searching via keywords allowing users to find items faster.
-It doesn't provide an overview like the PathNavigatorTree, but, the ``PathNavigator`` but is the recommended widget if your project contains thousands of pages where a tree becomes unresponsive due to painting a massive number of items.
+It doesn't provide an overview like the ``PathNavigatorTree``, but, the ``PathNavigator`` is the recommended widget if your project contains thousands of pages where a tree becomes unresponsive due to painting a massive number of items.

 .. figure:: /_static/images/site-admin/ui-pathnavigator-widget.webp
    :alt: Configurations - PathNavigator Widget in Sidebar